Taiwan warns people against changing their name to ‘Salmon’

 Many found the offer irresistible, and so ensued what local media branded “Salmon Chaos.”

-Dory Wang, a Sushiro marketing manager, said about 200 customers with the name “Salmon” on their identity card had visited one of the chain’s restaurants in recent days, adding that the response of seafood-loving Taiwanese had exceeded expectations.
+Dory Wang, a Sushiro marketing manager, said about 200 customers with the name “Salmon” on their identity card had visited one of the chain’s restaurants on Wednesday, adding that the response of seafood-loving Taiwanese had exceeded expectations.
 “We appreciated those who are willing to change their names for our sushi,” Wang said.

 For some, the craze has proved more of a hassle.

 “Five people requested a name change today and another six yesterday,” said Ou Minxin, an official at a local household registration office in Kaohsiung, Taiwan’s second-largest city.
-“We have seen changed names such as ‘Hotness Salmon,’ ‘Dip Wasabi and Eat Salmon,’ and ‘Can’t Help but Want to Eat Free Salmon.’”
+“We have seen changed names such as ‘Hotness Salmon,’ ‘Dip Wasabi and Eat Salmon,’ and ‘Can’t Help but Want to Eat Free Salmon.’ ”

 Ou said most of them changed their names back after having a meal.
-“It has indeed added to our workload but it is quite interesting,” he said.
+“It has indeed added to our workload, but it is quite interesting,” he said.

 But there’s a catch — and some diners may have bitten off more than they can chew.